fluxcd/image-reflector-controller/docs/spec/v1beta1/imagerepositories.md

 ```

 The `Suspend` field can be set to `true` to stop the controller scanning the image repository
-specified; remove the field value or set to `false` to resume scanning.
+specified; remove the field value or set it to `false` to resume scanning.

 ### Authentication